 Noah Hall's expertise is in environmental and water law, and his research focuses on issues of environmental governance, federalism, and transboundary pollution and resource management.

 He joined the Wayne Law faculty in 2005.
 For the 2014-15 academic year, he served as the Law School's associate dean for student affairs.
 Previously, he taught at the University of Michigan Law School and was an attorney with the National Wildlife Federation, where he managed the Great Lakes Water Resources Program for the nation's largest conservation organization.
 Hall also worked in private practice for several years, representing a variety of business and public-interest clients in litigated and regulatory matters.
 He has extensive litigation experience and numerous published decisions in state and federal courts.
 He continues to represent a variety of clients in significant environmental policy disputes.
-In 2016, Hall was appointed special assistant attorney general for Michigan, joining the special counsel team for the Flint water investigation.
+From 2016-2019, Hall served as special assistant attorney general for Michigan for the Flint water investigation.

 Hall is founder of the Great Lakes Environmental Law Center, a nonprofit environmental organization that provides legal assistance to community organizations, environmental non-governmental organizations, and local, state and regional governments.
 He continues to serve as the Great Lakes Environmental Law Center's scholarship director.